MovalysMDK/mdk-project-template/html5/src/main/resources/archetype-resources/cordova/README.md

 BEFORE STARTING : Cordova works well on any device, and a Cordova project initialised on a mac can be copied and used
                   on a windows platform without any issue.
-                  HOWEVER it is deeply recommanded to use a mac for iOs testing, and windows8 for windows8 & wp8 testing, simply because iOs debugging requires xCode & Safari, and because wp8 debug requires visual studio 2013 or higher.
+                  HOWEVER it is deeply recommended to use a mac for iOs testing, and windows8 for windows8 & wp8 testing, simply because iOs debugging requires xCode & Safari, and because wp8 debug requires visual studio 2013 or higher.